Course Information Online

 For more information regarding submitting new course proposals and course changes to the COI through Course Management, please see the Proposing or Changing a Course page.

-CourseWorks is a university-wide learning management system.
+CourseWorks Canvas is a university-wide learning management system.
 It is a web-based publishing environment that allows instructors to post syllabi, assignments, and any kind of file (e.g., Word, PowerPoint, PDF.)
-CourseWorks offers many other features such as sending emails to the class and hosting a class-related discussion board.
-The system is also used for course evaluations.
+CourseWorks Canvas offers many other features such as sending emails to the class and hosting a class-related discussion board.
+Review this faculty guide for an overview of its features.
 Log in with your Columbia UNI and password.

 Colleges and universities must comply with the Federal Higher Education Opportunity Act (HEOA) by providing students with textbook information for all courses.
 A textbook is defined as any book with an ISBN that is not otherwise made freely available in its entirety to all students for the duration of the semester.
 CourseWorks Canvas asks instructors to distinguish further between required reading and recommended reading; again, please enter information about any textbooks that are not otherwise made freely available to students.
 Textbook information must be available to students every year by the time of advance program planning in April and November.

 Please note that the textbook information entered into CourseWorks Canvas need not be complete, and can be edited and updated at any time.
 Even if a course does not have required textbooks, we ask you to please indicate this in CourseWorks Canvas.

 Instructions for Adding Textbook Information to CourseWorks Canvas: